SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Activations

-Activation layer is linear or non linear equation which processes the output of a neuron and bound it into a limited range of values (*e.g.*, `[0, +∞]`).
+Activation layers apply linear or nonlinear transformations to the output of a neuron, typically constraining the values within a specific range (*e.g.*, `[0, +∞]`), and are essential for introducing non-linearity into neural networks.

 #### Activation Config Structure

-An example of activation config is as follows,
+A typical activation layer configuration is defined as,

 ```python
 SEGMENTOR_CFG['act_cfg'] = {'type': 'ReLU', 'inplace': True}
 ```

-where `type` denotes the activation layer you want to employ.
-Now, SSSegmentation supports the following activation types,
+where `type` specifies the activation function to use.
+Currently, SSSegmentation supports the following activation types,

 ```python
 REGISTERED_MODULES = {